Jrokisky/ros2_system_setup/instructions/1_jetpack.md

   * Shut down the SDK Manager
   * run `rm -rf ~/.nvsdkm`
   * try again
+* I reccomend running the installation in 2 steps due to potential issues with installing all software on the host machine:
+  * First run: select "Host Machine" Hardware Configuration box and skip flashing the jetson.
+Then shutdown the sdk manager.
+  * Second run: unselect "Host Machine" Hardware Configuration box and now flash the jetson
-* When it is time to flash the TX2, we are going to want to manually force recovery mode
+* When it is time to flash the TX2, we are going to want to manually force recovery mode by following the given instructions.

+## Verifying Installation